An exercise to unblock teams and overcome resistance

 Third round: Repeat the same sequence but using “Yes, and…” People should build on someone else’s ideas.

 This last iteration unblocks creativity and generates more engaging and exciting conversations.
 People use other ideas as a springboard.
-The team collaborate and work together rather than block other people’s ideas.
+The team collaborates and works together rather than blocks other people’s ideas.

 “We don’t have resources for that.”